RemonComputer/Robotic-Nano-Degree-Project-5/Packages_Description.md

 - This package provides localization of the robot during its motion within the environment using the a map and sensor readings.
 - It uses adaptive monte-carlo localization.
 - It estimates the odometry with each motion.
+- The adaptive monte-carlo localization is an extended version of the monte-carlo localization but offers a huge computational advantage by adapting the number of particles.
+- The monte-calo localization works by (for each particle):
+  - Getting the previous belief.
+  - Making a motion update using the control parameters and the previous belief.
+  - Assign weights for each particle according to the sensor measurements.
+  - Sample new particles according to each particle weight.
+  - update the belief with the new particles.
+- The occupency grid mapping algorithm is:
+  - dividing the space into a grid.
+  - using the laser beam and the current robot pose update the probability of the cell being empty according to beam measurements.
+  - At the end each cell will be classified according to its probability to be empty, free or unknown.

 ## move_base
 - This package works as a navigation stack for the project.